Curve Card Review 2023: Fees, Safety, Usability, and More

 Using Curve in a Foreign Currency

-As we saw above, monthly fees for using Curve will vary depending on which tier you choose.
-However, monthly fees aside, general day-to-day use of Curve doesn't come with any fees so long as you're using your main currency.
+As we saw above, monthly fees for using Curve will vary depending on your chosen tier.
+However, monthly fees aside, general daily use of Curve doesn't come with any fees as long as you're using your primary currency.
 If you do happen to transact in a foreign currency, you can expect to run into the following two types of transactions (and possible associated fees) when using your Curve Card:

 - Cashpoint withdrawals (which charge a fee that differs by tier and amount — usually around 2%);